Jae-Ro/vector-search/README.md

 BACKGROUND: A geology research company wants to create a tool for identifying interesting patterns in their imagery data.
 This tool will possess a search capability whereby an analyst provides an image of interest and is presented with other images which are similar to it.
 GOAL: Your task is to create the machine learning component for this image similarity application.
 The machine learning model should return the top K images that are most similar to this image based on a single image input.
 Please send a document displaying your code and thought process to your recruiter at least 24 hours prior to your interview.
 DATA Link

+T-SNE on Test set with no embedding
+T-SNE on Test set using feature embedding from fine tuned resnet50 T-SNE on Test set using feature embedding from trained UNET

+- pandas
+- torch
+- torchvision
+- matplotlib
+- torch-summary